 Gravel bikes are popular for everything from gravel roads to limestone trails.
+While not ideal, a gravel bike can tackle some flowing singletrack if needed.
 Unlike fat bikes or mountain bikes, they also perform very well on pavement, making gravel bikes a true multi-surface option.
 If you can only have one bike, a gravel bike might be the right call for many people (but then again, how many of our readers really only have one bike!)

 What to Look for in a Gravel Bike